Local development with Catalyst

 Applications that are subscribed to a topic, have input binding triggers, or are invoked by other Catalyst services receive outgoing request from their Catalyst App IDs.

 When you run these apps locally, the Diagrid CLI can connect to your local machine to route all traffic to the local instance of your app.
-This is enabled by passing in the port number to the diagrid dev start
+This is enabled by passing in the port number to the diagrid dev run

 command that your local application is listening on.